Type tf.keras.utils

 -

-- Path to the downloaded file
+object - Path to the downloaded file

 object get_file_dyn(object fname, object origin, ImplicitContainer<T> untar, object md5_hash, object file_hash, ImplicitContainer<T> cache_subdir, ImplicitContainer<T> hash_algorithm, ImplicitContainer<T> extract, ImplicitContainer<T> archive_format, object cache_dir)